 What is a Notary Public?

-A Notary Public is a state-commissioned official who serves as an impartial witness in the signing of important documents.
-The notary’s role is to help prevent fraud, confirm identities, and ensure that everyone signing a document is doing so knowingly and willingly.
+A Notary Public is a state-commissioned official who serves as an impartial witness for signing important documents.
+Notaries help protect against fraud by verifying identities, confirming that signers understand what they are signing, and ensuring that signatures are made willingly and knowingly.

 In Pennsylvania, notaries are authorized to perform a variety of duties, including: